 UW-Madison Education Programs for Alcohol-Related Policy Violations

-The Division of Student Life wants all students to have a Wisconsin Experience that is free from the negative impacts of alcohol.
-Starting in the fall semester of 2011, two programs were adopted as conduct sanctions for alcohol-related policy violations committed by UW-Madison students.
+Student Affairs wants all students to have a Wisconsin Experience that is free from the negative impacts of alcohol.
+Starting in the fall semester of 2011, two programs were adopted as conduct sanctions for alcohol-related policy violations committed by UW–Madison students.
 Choices about Alcohol and BASICS both rely on empirical support and are on the National Registry of Evidence-based Programs and Practices maintained by the Substance Abuse and Mental Health Services Administration

 Choices about Alcohol is a two-session group learning experience about alcohol and possible options that a student could make when facing decisions involving alcohol.
 BASICS is an acronym that stands for Brief Alcohol Screening and Intervention for College Students.
 Both programs are designed to address high-risk drinking practices among college students.